bobhamelers/BobHamelers-FinalProject-CountryInfo/DESIGN.md

 Change List Screen | UITableViewController (Six) | Show countries from Database and from API | Yes, countries from Database | Yes, load countries from JSON API
 Search Screen (Two) | UITableViewController (Seven) | Search on name (and other information) | No | Yes, load countries from JSON API

-## List of APIs and Frameworks or Plugins or Pods or Libraries
+## List of APIs and Frameworks or Plugins or Pods or Libraries of Minimum Viable Product (MVP)
 1. [Information per country API](https://restcountries.eu)
 2. [FireBase](https://firebase.google.com) (with CocoaPods)
 3. [TextFieldEffects](https://github.com/raulriera/TextFieldEffects) Eventually
 4. [PermisionScope](https://github.com/nickoneill/PermissionScope) Eventually
 5. [MGSwipeTableCell](https://github.com/MortimerGoro/MGSwipeTableCell) Eventually
+6. Eventually more then number 1 and 2 and maybe others than nummber 3, 4, 5.

 ## List of Data Sources